dergigi/dergigi.github.io/bitcoin/lessons/ch3-00-technology.md

 through the lens of technology.
 Just how strong this cryptography is will be explored in one of the following lessons.

-Bitcoin replaces trust in institutions with cryptographic proof, relying on the authority of physics instead of centralized authorities.
-What it means to trust software is explored in more details in the second lessons of this chapter.
+Cryptography is what Bitcoin uses to do away with trust in institutions.
+Instead of relying on centralized authorities, the system relies on the central authority of our universe: mathematics and physics.
+Some grains of trust still remain, however.
+We will examine these grains in the second lesson of this chapter.

 {% include lesson-list.html chapter="3"%}